tengjingwang/bionime-devops-assignment/README.md

 ## Tasks

 [X] VPC w/ 1 pub and 1 pri subnet
-    [ ] routing tables
+    [X] routing tables
-    [ ] test in each instance and make sure they connect [ ] RDS/MySQL instance in said pri subnet
+    [ ] test in each instance and make sure they can connect each other [X] RDS/MySQL instance in said pri subnet
     [ ] ECS instance in pub subnet
         [ ] Cloudwatch agent + log to cloudwatch

+[ ] cleanup
 ### Questions

 [ ] How to test
+[ ] NAT gateway file to initialize for some reason...
 [X] Should deal with IAM and premission crap?
     Nah, too much effort.
 Other interview to attend to.